shivannis/xandr-docs-public/xandr-docs/digital-platform-api/segment-loads-report.md

 ## Examples

-### Viewing monthly and average daily metrics for all segments
+### View monthly and average daily metrics for all segments

 1. Create the JSON request for the report.